As promised, I’m back with all of the progress and answers to questions about our hallway bathroom’s painted sink and countertop.

 4. The directions suggested for the best prep to sand the entire surface first with 400 grit sandpaper, followed by a tack cloth to remove any sanding dust.

 5. I let the countertop and sink air dry for a couple of hours after all of the prep just to be safe, and I used the Frog Tape on the faucet and drain.
-(We were originally just going to remove it, but we had a water line that was being a total pain, so I just decided to tape.
+(We were originally just going to remove it, but we had an old water line that was being a total pain, so I just decided to tape.
 If you have the capability, removing the faucet would be best.)

-6. The paint in the refinishing kit comes in two different cans that you mix right before you’re ready to use it, so follow the directions on the box to combine the two.
-Before you open anything, put on the ventilation mask, gloves, and safety glasses, open a bathroom window (if you have one), and turn on the box fan to full blast to help push any fumes out of the window.
+Before you open anything, put on the respirator mask, gloves, and safety glasses, open a bathroom window (if you have one), and turn on the box fan to full blast to help push any fumes out of the window.

 And then rock your best Darth Vader impression.